istio/enhancements/.github/ISSUE_TEMPLATE/beta_feature.md

 **Performance**

-- [ ] Performance results and impacts with feature enabled are published on istio.io.
+- [ ] Tests exist with the feature enabled that can be integrated with our automated performance testing.

 **API**